-Your USP should also be relevant to your potential customers too.
+Your USP should also be relevant to your potential customers.
 The email or the CTA in the source email and the headline of the landing page must have this message match.

-The easiest and the most basic ways to do so is to address not just the customer’s problems, but also the emotions behind them.
-For a successful landing page, you must also incorporate empathy in the landing page.
-Empathy dictates the choice of action or trigger words you incorporate throughout your landing page.
+The easiest and the most basic way to do so is to address not just the customer’s problems, but also the emotions behind them.
+For a successful landing page, you must let empathy dictate the choice of action or trigger words.

-Note that a USP is not just one statement, it is a unique selling promise that is spread all across your landing page.
+Note that a USP is not just one statement, it is a unique selling point that is spread across your landing page.

-This promise will be written in 4 different ways, and inserted into four different structural elements:
+This USP will be written in 4 different ways, and inserted into four different structural elements:

 Since a landing page is long, the 4 versions of the USP will read differently.
 They will function together in communicating to the customer that your product is worth their time and money.

 The page headline is the most important element when it comes to ensuring the message match.
 The user lands on the page after clicking the CTA.
-If he is not able to map back to the CTA he clicked, he might think he is on the wrong page.
+If they're not able to map back to the CTA, they might think they're on the wrong page.

 You can ask questions in the main headline and answer it in the sub-headline below it.
 The main headline and sub-headline can be used together as two parts of the same sentence.
 The sub-headline can also be an extension of the main headline, putting a different persuasive spin on it.

-As the user scrolls through the landing page, he will read different types of text about his problems, and the benefits / features of your product.
+As the user scrolls through the landing page, they will read about all the benefits / features of your product.
 A reinforcing statement is basically a second headline placed somewhere in the middle of your page.
 It makes sure the user doesn’t forget about the core promise of your product / service.

 A closing line prompts the user to take action.
-It uses action words and attempts to entice the user to click the CTA.
+It uses action words and attempts to entice the user to click the CTA button.

 So, to summarize: